* Images shown are of mature plants

 Tropical Beauty in an Easy to Grow Palm

-Year-Round Green Tropica Beauty
+Year-Round Green Tropical Beauty

 Tall and Strong Palm

-As the Needle Palm matures it can reach heights of up to 12 feet tall and 12 feet wide.
-Full grown, these palms are a rarity and extremely desirable.
+Full-grown, these palms are a rarity and extremely desirable.
 It's quite impressive when planted as your front yard centerpiece.
 Watch it grow to great heights, or bring it indoors.
 As a household plant, this palm acts as a natural humidifier and also detoxifies the air.
 This species is great for eliminating carbon monoxide and restoring freshness to the indoor air.

 It is not easy to find Needle Palm in your local garden shop, but we've got a number of first-grade specimens available that we've reserved from our grower.
 Order yours today before we're sold out for the season.